-There is growing evidence that greater gender equality leads to increased business innovation, and companies that pay attention stand to reap great rewards.
-The business case for gender equality is compelling, and few still doubt that investing in women as employees and entrepreneurs leads to increased productivity and profitability.
-But one piece of the puzzle … Continue reading Women and innovation: Making the connection
+Photo via Unsplash, Andy Kelly There is growing evidence that greater gender equality leads to increased business innovation, and companies that pay attention stand to reap great rewards.
+This article was initially published on the Stanford Social Innovation Review.
+For the full article, please visit the website.
+For more of Alexa's work, read her profile or visit her … Continue reading Women and innovation: Making the connection

-Reframing the problems of big data: When the implications of big data are debated the problem most often presented is that of data surplus.
-Questions of what applications produce what data, or what companies have access to it, all rest on the assumption that a great deal of data is available for analysis.
-These questions … Continue reading Data poverty: How the rise of big data risks marginalizing the world’s poorest
+Photo via Marcus Spiske, Unsplash Reframing the problems of big data: When the implications of big data are debated the problem most often presented is that of data surplus.
+Questions of what applications produce what data, or what companies have access to it, all rest on the assumption that a great deal of data is … Continue reading Data poverty: How the rise of big data risks marginalizing the world’s poorest

 Photo via Unsplash, Micheile Empowering women is not without risks – we need to identify and overcome them.
 There’s a statistic that most development practitioners will have heard quite frequently: empowering women farmers would decrease the number of hungry by up to 150 million.
-There are many facts like it, all meant to make the case for women’s economic empowerment. … Continue reading Empowerment beyond the buzzword: Unintended consequences of women’s economic empowerment
+There are many facts like it, all meant to make the case … Continue reading Empowerment beyond the buzzword: Unintended consequences of women’s economic empowerment

 This year’s Skoll World Forum on Social Enterprise only confirmed the accelerating levels of interest in social business.
 The event brought together representatives from the private, public and non-profit sectors, all of whom agreed on one point: inclusive business is the future.
 However, there is one point which lacked any degree of accord: namely, what … Continue reading Demystifying social enterprise and inclusive business

 Photo via Unsplash, Clarks Tibbs Social enterprise has made it to the main stage.
 Companies from Unilever to Coke are embracing the concept and even starting their own enterprises.
 Speakers at last year’s Skoll World Forum on Social Entrepreneurship included representatives from Marks & Spencer, Cisco, Pepsico and Nike.
-But is this burgeoning interest a good thing?
-Social enterprise and … Continue reading Is big business appropriating social enterprise?
+But is this burgeoning interest a … Continue reading Is big business appropriating social enterprise?

 This blog was originally posted on Business Fights Poverty.
 It is based on the findings of the Strengthening the Dairy Value Chain project, funded by the Bill and Melinda Gates Foundation and implemented by CARE International Bangladesh and US.
 Debate on the possibilities at the base of the pyramid (BOP) is ubiquitous; nonetheless, too often regulated to a … Continue reading What your BOP strategy is missing: A gender lens